 - Breathing support, including tube through the mouth into the lungs, and breathing machine (ventilator)

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

 This type of poisoning is usually not life-threatening.
 Little will likely happen if your child accidentally puts a moth ball in the mouth, even if it is swallowed, unless it causes choking.
 Mothballs have an irritating smell, which usually keeps people away from them.

-More severe symptoms may occur if someone intentionally swallows the product, since larger amounts are usually swallowed.
+More severe symptoms may occur if someone swallows the product on purpose, since larger amounts are usually swallowed.

 Holland MG.
 Occupational toxicology.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 82.